maxP618/PPLs-HAR/README.md

 ```

 ## Figaro
-The source code can be found under: PPLs-HAR/Figaro/Abc.scala .
+The source code can be found at: PPLs-HAR/Figaro/Abc.scala .

 ### Installation
-The current version of Figaro, as of November 2018, is 5.0.0, and is available for Scala 2.12 and Scala 2.11.
+The current version of Figaro, as of November 2018 is 5.0.0, and is available for Scala 2.12 and Scala 2.11.
 + Download the Scala binaries from: https://www.scala-lang.org/download/ and follow the installation guide at http://scala-lang.org/download/install.html.
 + Download Figaro from https://www.cra.com/figaro.
 + The directory, Figaro is installed to, contains the Figaro jar.
 The jar name ends with "fat".
 Remember this directory, as you will need it to run Figaro programs.